nomencurator/taxonaut/README.md

 ##How to cite

-Plsae cite the software as follows with style-dependent modifications of course:
+Please cite the software as follows with style-dependent modifications of course:

 Ytow N. 2016.
 Taxonaut: an application software for comparative display of multiple taxonomies with a use case of GBIF Species API.
 [Biodiversity Data Journal 4: e9787](http://bdj.pensoft.net/articles.php?id=9787) doi: [10.3897/BDJ.4.e9787](http://dx.doi.org/10.3897/BDJ.4.e9787).